Annex No. 3

 the export project is to be implemented

-1. Is there a high probability of severe impacts to human rights in the country where the export project
+1. Is there a high probability of severe impacts to human rights in the country where the export project is to be

 e.g., impacts that are particularly severe (e.g., a threat to life, child labour, forced labour and human trafficking), extensive (e.g., massive relocation and working conditions across the industry), irreparable (e.g., torture, loss of health, destruction of indigenous peoples' land), or related to the operation of the project (e.g., in conflict and post-conflict areas)